 Lemon Garlic Tahini Sauce

 Saving Money on Lemon Garlic Tahini Sauce:

-It’s so worthwhile to grow a few fresh herbs in a pot (or in your yard) and I don’t think I could get along without mine.
-Most plants don’t cost any more than a bunch of herbs at the store (and many far less) so there’s little risk, even if you kill them off.
+• Grow a few fresh herbs in a pot (or in your yard).
+Most plants don’t cost more than a bunch of herbs at the store (and many far less) so there’s little risk, even if you kill them off.
 Then you just have dried herbs.
-I bring mine in during the winter where they tend to languish a bit but generally last until spring when I put them back out.
+Bring in during the winter and put out in the spring.

+Lemon Garlic Tahini Sauce